U.S. Department of State Seal

 • Documents Required:

-1. Application;
+• Application;

-2. Adoption dossier;
+• Adoption dossier;

-3. Child’s profile issued by child’s orphanage;
+• Child’s profile issued by child’s orphanage;

-1. Application;
+• Application;

-2. Adoption certificate;
+• Adoption certificate;

-3. Birth certificate;
+• Birth certificate;

-4. Court decision;
+• Court decision;

-6. Child’s passport;
+• Child’s passport;

-7. Child’s picture;
+• Child’s picture;

 Note: Additional documents may be requested.

-6. Apply for a U.S. Immigrant Visa for Your Child and Bring Your Child Home
+7. Secure a U.S. Immigrant Visa for Your Child If You Intend to Reside with Your Child in the United States

-Once your adoption is complete there are a few more steps to take before your child can head home.
-Specifically, you need to apply for three documents before your child can travel to the United States:
+Once your adoption is complete, there are a few more steps to take before your child can enter the United States.
+Specifically, the consular officer will need to issue a Hague Adoption Certificate and grant final approval of the Form I-800 petition.
+Then you will need to obtain three documents before you secure a visa so your child can travel to the United States:

 Birth Certificate

-You will need to obtain a birth certificate for your child.
+You will need to obtain a new or updated birth certificate for your child.

 If you have been granted legal custody for the purposes of emigration and adoption of the child in the United States, the birth certificate you obtain will, in most cases, not yet include your name.

 The new name(s) for the child and the names of the adoptive parents must be specified during the court hearing and included in the court documents.
 After a court decision granting an adoption becomes effective, a representative of the facilitating U.S. adoption agency, on the parents’ behalf, will apply for an adoption certificate and new birth certificate with the names of the adoptive parents as the child’s parents and the child’s new name.
-These documents take five working days to process.
+These documents generally take up to five working days to process.

 Kazakhstan Passport